Phase IIB Trial of Bazedoxifene Plus Conjugated Estrogens

 - Taken tamoxifen, raloxifene, or an aromatase inhibitor within 6 months of baseline blood imaging or RPFNA

-- RPFNA specimen must be received at KUMC in good condition and cellular enough to provide a minimum of 500 epithelial cells on slide(s); but there is no requirement for a specific value for Ki-67 or cytomorphology.
+RPFNA specimen must be received at KUMC in good condition with cellular integrity and evidence of ductal/lobular epithelial cells on Thinprep® slides; but there is no requirement for a specific cell number, value for Ki-67, or cytomorphology.

 - Willing to have fasting blood drawn at baseline and 6 months.

-- Willing to have dual energy x-ray absorptiometry (iDXA) at baseline at KUMC.
-DXA is optional at other sites.
+- Willing to have dual energy x-ray absorptiometry (iDXA) at baseline and 6 months (at KUMC only).

 - Willing to have a repeat mammogram and RPFNA at 6 months following initiation of study drug.
 (12-month mammogram for waitlist control only is optional)